-Brutal new phase: Putin's horrifying plan after declaring victory
+Brutal new phase: Putin's plan after declaring victory

 Some portion of the Russian forces will need to stay in Mariupol to maintain the siege on the Azovstal plant and secure the rest of the city against any remaining pockets of Ukrainian defenders.

-The fate of Mariupol has become crucial to Russia, after Mr Putin was forced to change his original plans.
+The fate of Mariupol has become crucial to Russia, after Putin was forced to change his original plans.

 Capturing the city would help the Russian leader create a land bridge covering territories already under its control, including Crimea, which would deprive Ukraine of its industrial heartland and most of its coastline.

-Late on Monday night, Russian forces launched a major offensive into eastern Ukraine, with the assault coming weeks after Mr Putin was forced to pull his forces out of northern parts of Ukraine after they repeatedly failed to capture the capital of Kyiv.
+Late on Monday night, Russian forces launched a major offensive into eastern Ukraine, with the assault coming weeks after Putin was forced to pull his forces out of northern parts of Ukraine after they repeatedly failed to capture the capital of Kyiv.

 It was an embarrassing retreat for the Russian leader, who had been confident his military would overwhelm Ukrainian forces shortly after the invasion began on February 24.

-Olexiy Arestovych, an advisor to Ukraine's President Volodymyr Zelensky, said that Russia had since diverted forces to fight for all of Lugansk and Donetsk, two regions of Ukraine controlled by pro-Moscow separatists.
+Olexiy Arestovych, an adviser to Ukraine's President Volodymyr Zelensky, said Russia had since diverted forces to fight for all of Lugansk and Donetsk, two regions of Ukraine controlled by pro-Moscow separatists.

-"They won't succeed," Mr Arestovych warned.
+"They won't succeed," Arestovych warned.

-President Joe Biden said Mr Putin was doomed to failure, announcing $US800 million in extra US military aid including howitzers and tactical drones.
+President Joe Biden said Putin was doomed to failure, announcing $US800 million ($1.197 billion) in extra US military aid including howitzers and tactical drones.

-"Our unity at home with our allies and partners, and our unity with the Ukrainian people, is sending an unmistakeable message to Putin – he will never succeed in dominating and occupying all of Ukraine," he said.
+"Our unity at home with our allies and partners, and our unity with the Ukrainian people, is sending an unmistakable message to Putin – he will never succeed in dominating and occupying all of Ukraine," he said.

-This comes amid speculation from the ISW that Mr Putin will find it difficult to successfully win the "battle for Donbas".
+This comes amid speculation from the ISW that Putin will find it difficult to win the "battle for Donbas".

 "The Russian offensive in the east is unlikely to be dramatically more successful than previous Russian offensives, but Russian forces may be able to wear down Ukrainian defenders or achieve limited gains," the institute stated.

-ISW's new assessment claimed that Russian forces may have not taken the "operational pause" necessary to properly reinstate previously damaged units and prepare them for this new offensive.
+ISW's new assessment claimed Russian forces may have not taken the "operational pause" necessary to properly reinstate previously damaged units and prepare them for this new offensive.

 "As we have assessed previously, Russian forces withdrawn from around Kyiv and going back to fight in Donbas have, at best, been patched up and filled out with soldiers from other damaged units, and the Russian military has few, if any, cohesive units not previously deployed to Ukraine to funnel into new operations," the institute noted.